fcenciarelli/ArduinoSnakeGame/README.md

- -BGM arduino file contains music playlist for gameplay
+-Put BGM arduino file and Pitches.h inside one folder called bgm in order to execute, the files contain music playlist for gameplay
+-Put newSnake in a new folder with the same name in order to execute